MrLalitWani/INFINITY/README.md

 # INFINITY
-These project i made while in college.
+These project i made while in diploma.